A 30-year BP Manager provides perspective

 The sale will include BP’s entire upstream and midstream business in the state, including BP Exploration

-(Alaska) Inc., that owns all of BP’s upstream oil and gas interests in Alaska, and BP Pipelines (Alaska) Inc.’s interest in the Trans Alaska Pipeline System (TAPS).1
+(Alaska) Inc., that owns all of BP’s upstream oil and gas interests in Alaska, and BP Pipelines (Alaska) Inc.’s interest in the Trans Alaska Pipeline System (TAPS).

-For elected officials and policymakers THIS should be wake up call.
+For elected officials and policymakers THIS should have been a wake up call.

 Additionally, Lillo expressed appreciation for the fact that since we haven’t paid income taxes